jconover/aws-solutions-architect-portfolio/GETTING_STARTED.md

 # Getting Started Guide

-This guide will help you deploy the AWS DevOps Portfolio project to your AWS account.
+This guide will help you deploy the AWS CloudForge project to your AWS account.

 ## Prerequisites